Classical violin in Cuba: 19th century

-Within the universe of the classical Cuban violin during the 19th century, there are two outstanding masters that may be considered among the greatest violin virtuosos of all times; they are José White Lafitte y Claudio Brindis de Salas Garrido.
+During the 19th century, within the universe of the classical Cuban violin, there were two outstanding masters that were considered among the greatest violin virtuosos of all times; they were José White Lafitte and Claudio Brindis de Salas Garrido.

 After receiving his first musical instruction from his father, the virtuoso Cuban violinist José White Lafitte (1835–1918) offered his first concert in Matanzas on 21 March 1854.
 In that presentation he was accompanied by the famous American pianist and composer Louis Moreau Gottschalk, whom encouraged him to further his musical instruction in Paris, and also collected funds for that purpose.
 José White studied musical composition in the Conservatoire de Paris from 1855 to 1871.
 Just ten months after his arrival he received the First prize in the violin category on the Conservatorie's contest and was highly praised by Gioachino Rossini.
 At a later time he was a professor of the renowned violinists George Enescu and Jacques Thibaud.
 From 1877 to 1889, White was appointed as director of the Imperial Conservatory in Rio de Janeiro, Brasil, where he also served as court musician of the Emperor Pedro II.
 At a later time he returned to Paris, where he stayed until his death.
 The famous violin named "Swan's song" was his preferred instrument and his most famous composition is the Habanera "La bella cubana".
 White also composed many other pieces, including a concert for violin and orchestra.